JustJeo/Burger-Builder-2.0/README.md

 - CSS
 - JavaScript
 - This code consists of many functions, lots and lots of functions.
 I have also included a randomizer and arrays.
 The main functionality of the game is an object with arrays and functions all nestled into it.
+- There is no back-end work to this project
 <!-- ![orderCheck](orderCheckFunction.png) -->

 ## Credit